Miss Belle's House (a.k.a. Miss Belle's Place) Scroll down past photo for text.

 When the City of Richardson finally got around to deciding what to do with Miss Belle's House, it was announced that it would be moved in 2023 to Huffhines Park, but it wasn't.
 Later, it was announced that the move would take place in 2024.
 It didn't.
 Earlier this year (2025), the city newspaper, RICHARDSON TODAY, carried an article saying that the house would finally be moved on Saturday, May 11.
 It wasn't.

-In the meantime, you can learn all about the historic structure by reading the following extract from A Sesquicentennial History of Richardson, Texas, Vol. One (Richardson, Texas: Poor Scholar Publications, 2022), which is available for sale on Amazon.com.
+You can learn all about the historic structure by reading the following paragraphs, which have been adapted and expanded from A Sesquicentennial History of Richardson, Texas, Vol. One (Richardson, Texas: Poor Scholar Publications, 2022), which is available for sale on Amazon.com.

 The History of "Miss Belle's Place"

-The house's original location was 206 Sherman Street, where it was constructed about 1887, after its first occupant, Albert Henry Hill, purchased lot number 1, block 36, from the Houston & Texas Central Railroad.
+The house's original location was 206 Sherman Street (corner of Sherman and Kaufman), where it was constructed probably sometime between late 1886 and early 1887, after its first occupant, Professor Albert Henry Hill, principal of the Wheeler School, purchased lot number 1, block 36, from the Houston & Texas Central Railroad on October 16, 1886.
+The price: $40 ($25 cash and a $15 promissory note)

 A native of Allen County, Kentucky (born October 8, 1857), Hill was twenty-nine-years-old and a newly-wed when he and his wife, Lottie, arrived in Texas, where they initially settled in Collin County.
 They moved to Richardson in 1886, after local school board trustee Henry Hatcher offered Hill the job of principal of the Wheeler School.
 In addition to tending to the education of the students at the Wheeler School, Professor Hill is noteworthy in Richardson history as the publisher of the town's first newspaper, The Richardson News, started in 1886.

+In 1902, Margaret A. Robberson reportedly purchased the house, from the Strait family, for her unmarried daughter, Belle, who was born in Dallas on July 21, 1879, although it's possible that Miss Belle did not occupy the property until after her mother died in January 1903.
 According to an obituary published in the Richardson Echo in 1940, the year that "Miss Belle" died, she was educated in Dallas, and then taught school at Corsicana before becoming a public-school teacher in Richardson.
+The obituary failed to mention that she had also lived in Dallas, with her parents, at 488 Swiss Avenue, where in 1892-'93, she operated a kindergarten.
 In addition to teaching, she was very active in both civic and church affairs and belonged to several clubs.
+(Note: The obituary in The Echo also mistakenly gave Miss Belle's birth year as 1879.)

-Sometime after moving into the house, Belle Robberson opened a private kindergarten, which she operated until about 1939, when she became ill and went to live with a sister in Dallas, where she died on April 11, 1940.
+Sometime after moving into the house in Richardson, Belle Robberson opened a private kindergarten, which she operated until about 1939, when she became ill and went to live with a sister in Dallas, where she died on April 11, 1940.
 From all accounts, she was very popular with her students and a much beloved member of the community.

-After Jean and Albert Lowe donated the house to the City of Richardson in 1979, in memory of Sterling and Bernice Couch, it was moved to Spring Creek Farm, where it remained until May 2021, when it was moved to its present location, pending a decision by the city as to where to place it.
-It was designated a Texas Historic Landmark in 1982, the first such designated place in Richardson.
+After Jean and Albert Lowe donated the house to the City of Richardson in 1979, in memory of Sterling and Bernice Couch, it was moved to Spring Creek Farm, where wit as designated a Texas Historic Landmark in 1982, the first such designated place in Richardson.
+The house remained there until May 2021, when it was moved to a temporary location beside the Fire Department training center, pending a decision by the city council as to where to place it.
+The move was necessitated due to the sale of the Spring Creek Farm, which is now occupied by three big warehouses.

 If you want to know even more, the City of Richardson has a webpage all about Miss Belle's House.